 The figure of an indigenous Zapotec moves out of the traditional “Eye of God” design on the left side of the tapestry into the cornfields, through wind, sky and ocean.
 The allegorical piece is a tribute to the power of nature and the place that humans hold in it.
 The cotton hand-woven fringes were tied off by Alejandrina Rios, the wife of Tito Mendoza.

-2007-2011.
-Unauthorized use and/or duplication of this material is prohibited without express and written permission.
-Excerpts, photos and links may be used, provided that full and clear credit is given to Norma Hawthorne, Oaxaca Cultural Navigator LLC along with a link to the original content.
+We give permission to reuse the content on this blog, including excerpts, photos and links only when full and clear credit is given to Norma Hawthorne, Oaxaca Cultural Navigator LLC along with a link to the original content.
+Thank you for being respectful of this request. --Norma Hawthorne